AIA Tours: land

 • Wadi Qelt’s monastery of St. George of Choziba, a breathtaking complex perched on the side of the valley’s walls

-• A well-paced itinerary with four nights at our hotel on Tze’elon Beach, on the eastern shore of the Sea of Galilee, including a boat ride; and four nights in Jerusalem, with visits to the Rockefeller Archaeological Museum, the excavations on the southwest side of Temple Mount, and the Southern Wall Museum
+• A well-paced itinerary with four nights at our hotel in Tiberias, on the western side of the Sea of Galilee, including a boat ride; and four nights in Jerusalem, with visits to the Rockefeller Archaeological Museum, the excavations on the southwest side of Temple Mount, and the Southern Wall Museum

 • The desert town of Nitzana, with ancient petroglyphs and the remains of a Byzantine church, plus a chance to enjoy the hospitality of the Negev Bedouins.